MECHBLAZE

 Graphics: The enemy designs and animations look great.

-Sound: Decent, but outstanding
+Sound: The audio is decent but not outstanding

 Summary 8.0 Great